corbinrobb/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+  It solves the problem of prop drilling.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  The store acts kinda as a global state for the application, actions are like a request to the store to update it or get a piece of it, and reducers are where the state updates can be processed and made.
+  They all work together to create a one way circular flow of state through the application.
+The store is known as the single source of truth because it can hold state for all the components in the applicaiton.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  Application state is state that should be available throughout the app for whatever reasons and Component state is state that should only be available within that component.
+  I think that a good time to have application state is when mutiple components need access to some data and a good use for component state would be things like input values for a form or similar states that dont need to be accessed by the whole app.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  Redux-thunk is a dependency that allows us to return a function from an action instead of just an action object.
+This allows us to have run asynchronous code in our actions and it is super useful for dealing with data from an api.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+  I really like redux because it gives my applications a lot of organization and structure.

 ## Project Set Up